 Wales Rugby League has made it compulsory for all players and all parents of junior players, of all Wales’s professional, community clubs, schools and national sides, to attend talks on anti-doping in sport.

-This initiative has been led by WRL CEO Gareth Kear, who is a qualified UK Anti-doping sports educator The initiative to attend a presentation on anti-doping and also on concussion (brain injury awareness), made Wales Rugby League the first national governing body to do this.
+This initiative was originally led by WRL CEO Gareth Kear, who is a qualified UK Anti-doping sports educator The initiative to attend a presentation on anti-doping and also on concussion (brain injury awareness), made Wales Rugby League the first national governing body to do this.

 WRL prides itself on being a clean sport and works hard to maintain its image.
 It is committed to ensuring that high standards are set for fair play and a drug-free sport while protecting the spirit of the game.
 It’s doing this by increasing the level of awareness of all anti-doping issues.
 Wales Rugby League want to create a generation of players who have confidence in their ability to succeed in Rugby League without the misuse of prohibited substances or methods, and empower Rugby League clubs to be competent in supporting their players.